Tips on How to Grow Roses in Australia

 Roses thrive off a constant supply of nitrogen, potassium and phosphorus.
 A high-quality organically based fish fertiliser, such as Charlie Carp in either a liquid or pellet form is perfect to provide these nutrients to the plant.

-Charlie Carp is a perfect fit for roses as it can also be mixed with other green products such as Eco-Oil and Eco-Fungicide, providing defence against pests and diseases.
-These elements will also help to moderate the pH of the soil.
+Charlie Carp is a perfect fit for roses as it provides a defence against pests and diseases.
+When sprayed over the foliage it helps prevent black spot, although you need to treat the black spot first.
 It’s important to remember not to fertilise the rose plant immediately after planting, wait until the flowers have started to show colour.

 Fertilising should be done three times a year in spring, the start of summer and at the beginning of autumn.
 Feeding any later than this will encourage new growth that will only become damaged in winter.
 If you can master fertilising your roses you’ll be an expert on how to grow roses in Australia.